trax-project/moodle-trax-logs/doc/test.md

 2. Reinitialize the testing environment if it has not been already done: `php admin/tool/phpunit/cli/init.php`.

-3. In `admin/tool/log/store/trax/tests/test_config.php`, change the LRS access settings at the begining of the script.
+3. In `admin/tool/log/store/trax/tests/lrs_config.php`, set the LRS access settings for your tests.

 ### Sending statements to the LRS